Athlon007/bankapi/README.md

 ## Info

 Created in 2023 for the InHolland University of Applied Sciences.
+This project is part of the Information Technology course.